from Paradise Lost (IV.222-44)(1667)

 - Paradise Lost (IV.
 222-44)

-- Prospero Explains (from The Tempest IV.i.148-63)
+- Prospero Explains (The Tempest IV.i.148-63)

 - Rain